 Winter Maintenance and Driving Tips to Keep Your Car Fuel-Efficient and Reliable

-Winter driving can have a number of negative effects to your car’s reliability and fuel economy.
+Winter driving can have several adverse effects on your car’s reliability and fuel economy.
 While these effects are minimized by modern engine management and fuel injection technologies, cold weather can still lead to increased stress on your engine and reduce its overall efficiency.
-Luckily, offsetting these effects can be accomplished by a few basic winter driving and maintenance procedures that virtually every driver can perform.
+Fortunately, offsetting these effects can be achieved through a few basic winter driving and maintenance procedures that virtually every driver can follow.

 Check the Tire Pressure

 Fluctuations in the temperature outside will significantly affect your tire pressure.
-Since air becomes denser the colder it gets, the air inside of your tires will become more compact as the temperature drops, lowering the tire psi in the process.
+Since air becomes denser as it gets colder, the air inside your tires will become more compact as the temperature drops, lowering the tire pressure in the process.

-Insufficient tire pressure creates a number of safety hazards.
+Insufficient tire pressure poses several safety hazards.
 Without proper inflation, your tires are far more likely to fail due to a blowout, especially when driving at high speeds.
-Additionally, low tire pressure leads to poor handling characteristics as well as increased road friction, which reduces fuel economy.
+Additionally, low tire pressure leads to poor handling characteristics and increased road friction, both of which reduce fuel economy.

-You should therefore frequently check the air pressure of your tires to ensure that they are inflated to the manufacturer’s suggested psi, which can be found in your car owner’s manual.
-This preventative maintenance procedure can be accomplished in a matter of minutes: simply unscrew each tire valve cap and use a psi reader to check the air pressure.
-If you discover that the tire pressure is off by more than one or two psi, most gas stations offer quarter-operated air compressors which you can use to properly inflate your tires the next time you stop for gas.
+You should therefore frequently check the air pressure of your tires to ensure they are inflated to the manufacturer’s recommended psi, which can be found in your car’s owner’s manual.
+This preventative maintenance procedure can be accomplished in a matter of minutes: unscrew each tire valve cap and use a psi reader to check the air pressure.
+If you discover that the tire pressure is off by more than one or two psi, most gas stations offer quarter-operated air compressors that you can use to properly inflate your tires the next time you stop for gas.

 Driving in winter